ssc-sp/DMPWCanada-APGDCanada/README.md

 Data Management Plan Wizard Canada | Assistant pour les plans de gestion des données du Canada

 Data Solutions for Science, Shared Services Canada in collaboration with the Science Data Management working group and specifically its Data Management Plan sub-working group are exploring tools for Data Management Plans.

+Main use of respository is [Instructions in the Wiki](https://github.com/ssc-sp/DMPWCanada-APGDCanada/wiki)